 After receiving medical care, keeping the cut clean gives it the best chance of healing.

-The doctor will have provided specific advice, but aftercare may involve taking oral antibiotics or applying an antibiotic product, such as an ointment, to the cut.
+The doctor will provide specific advice, but aftercare may involve taking oral antibiotics or applying an antibiotic product, such as an ointment, to the cut.

 The person may also need pain relief medication, anti-inflammatory drugs, or both.
 Versions of these are available over the counter.
 If the cut is making eating difficult, stick to softer foods until the pain improves.

-Complications of an injury to the inner lower lip include infection and scarring.
-Practicing first aid and keeping the wound clean can help prevent infection, but this remains a risk until the wound has fully healed.
+An injury to the inner lower lip can cause complications, including infection and scarring.
+While practicing first aid and keeping the wound clean can help prevent infection, this remains a risk until the wound has fully healed.

 It is important to follow a doctor’s guidance and to notify them if the wound seems infected or the person develops a fever.

-While many injuries are unavoidable, a person can take a few steps to prevent serious cuts inside the mouth.
+While many injuries are unavoidable, a person can take a few steps to prevent serious cuts inside the mouth, including:

 • not walking or running with objects inside the mouth